-Place one probe on one contact of the switch, place the second probe on the second terminal of the switch (Ref.
-Fig. 5 on Page F-5).
+Place one probe on one contact of the switch, place the second probe on the second terminal of the switch (Ref Fig. 5).

 Actuating a normally open (NO) switch will cause the DVOM to show "0" or give an audible indication when the switch is operated.
 A normally closed (NC) switch will cause the meter to show "0" or give an audible indication when the probes are attached without activating switch.
 The audible indicator will stop and the meter display will indicate a value greater than "0" when the switch is activated.